The challenge

 Alexandra.toth@europeanaifund.org

-Alexandra started her role as the fund’s Programme Manager in 2021.
-Before her current role, she worked in the field of cultural diplomacy.
+Alexandra manages and innovates our grantmaking practices, and looks after monitoring, learning and evaluation of our work.
+Previously, she worked in the field of cultural diplomacy.
 Prior to that she worked in the government affairs team of a tech company and in the European Parliament.
 She holds a Master’s degree in European Studies from ULB (Univesité Libre de Bruxelles).
 Alexandra is fascinated by digital technologies and their implications on society.

 Peggye Totozafy